hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 ## Securing the Object Operations (Swift) back-end network connections<a name="back-end"></a>

-Object Operations service (Swift) requests travel from the external network, to a HAproxy on an Overcloud controller, which then forwards the request to a Swift node over the Management network.
+Object Operations service (Swift) requests travel from the external network to an HAproxy on an overcloud controller, which then forwards the request to a Swift node over the Management network.
 By default, this traffic travels over a flat network, as follows:

 <img src = "content/documentation/media/Helion_Security2.png">